String lily

 Pictured above: String lily (Crinum americanum) by Stacey Matrazzo.
 Click on terms for botanical definitions.
 View post as a PDF.

-Also known as seven sisters or swamp lily, string lily is an erectemergent perennial with showy, fragrant blooms.
+Also known as seven sisters or swamp lily, string lily is an erect, emergent perennial with showy, fragrant blooms.
 Its large white flowers have no petals.
 Rather, they have long, linear to lanceolate tepals that are fused at the base, forming a tubelike bud.
 Once open, the tepals curve backwards, exposing long stamens topped by conspicuous reddish-purple anthers.
 Leaves are dark green and linear with finely toothed margins.
 Flower stalks and leaves grow directly from a bulb.
 Seeds are formed in capsules.

 String lily is found in wet hammocks, marshes, swamps, wetland edges, and along streams and rivers throughout Florida and the southeast United States.
+Florida and the southeast United States.
+It is pollinated by Sphinx moths and is a larval host for the Spanish moth (Xanthopastis timais).

 The bulbs and leaves are poisonous to humans, but are a favorite treat of lubber grasshoppers.
+It was once placed in the Lily or Liliaceae family, but has since been moved to the Amaryllis family.

 Native range: Most central and south peninsula counties, some coastal and western Panhandle counties

-To see where natural populations of string lily have been vouchered, visit florida.plantatlas.usf.edu.
+To see where natural populations of String lily have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Requires wet, rich soil